BrightspaceUI/core/components/link/README.md

 ## Applying link styles to native `<a>` elements

-Alternately, you can apply link styles to a native `<a>` element.
-Import the styles and place the `d2l-link` CSS class on the element.
+Alternately, you can apply link styles to a native `<a>` element by importing the styles and placing the `d2l-link` CSS class on the element.

 ```javascript
 import { linkStyles } from './link-styles.js';